Ebimsv/Ebimsv/README.md

 <p align="justify"> Since my early childhood, I have been captivated by the fascinating world of computers.
 This inherent curiosity steered me towards choosing computers as my focus of study in high school. </p>
 <p align="justify"> I pursued a bachelor's degree in software engineering, where I delved deeper into the intricacies of programming, algorithms, and software development. </p>
 <p align="justify"> About seven years ago, during my master's degree, I discovered the exciting field of AI, and I've been hooked ever since.
 I've devoted myself to studying mathematics, statistics, and probability because they are the foundation of AI.
-With a strong understanding of these subjects, I've dived into machine learning, deep learning, computer vision, and natural language processing. </p>
+With a strong understanding of these subjects, I've dived into machine learning, deep learning, computer vision, and NLP. </p>

-<p align="justify"> I have immersed myself in the realms of mathematics, statistics, and probability, as these foundations form the bedrock of AI.
-With a firm grasp of these subjects, I have explored and understood the intricate workings of machine learning, deep learning, computer vision, and natural language processing. </p>
+<p align="justify"> I have explored and understood the intricate workings of machine learning, deep learning, computer vision, and NLP. </p>
 <p align="justify"> I am dedicated to continuous learning and growth, and I am excited to contribute to the advancement of artificial intelligence and its applications in the years to come.</p>

 ## 📕  Latest Blog Posts